 - Module 2 – Introduction to Music Technology (5 credits)

 This module will cover an overview of current technology in relation to music.
-It provides students with a fundamental understanding of the principles and theories of sound, as well as Pro Tools, the industry standard digital audio workstation for recording and digital audio production.
-Through a series of lecture sessions and in-class demonstration, students will be taught topics such as frequency response, bit depth and sample rate, understanding different audio file formats and basic signal flow.
+It provides students with a fundamental understanding of the principles and theories of sound and audio engineering, as well as Pro Tools, the industry standard digital audio workstation for recording and digital audio production.
+Through a series of lecture sessions and in-class demonstration, our students will be taught course topics such as frequency response, bit depth and sample rate, understanding different audio file formats and basic signal flow.

 - Module 3 – Audio Ear Training (5 credits)